kshetline/aw-clock/README.md

 ### Weather

-By default weather data is acquired by “page scraping” [Weather Underground](https://www.wunderground.com/), not via a guaranteed stable API.
+By default, weather data is acquired by “page scraping” [Weather Underground](https://www.wunderground.com/), not via a guaranteed stable API.

 Having a back-up weather data source is not required, but it might be a good idea.
 For that there are three options: